Recruitment Guidelines

 Q.

-Is it correct that the "university issues" in the question apply to “universities” in general, not just APU?
+Is it right to say that the term "University Issues" in the questions refers to all universities, not just APU?

 A.